 - The proposed budget is submitted by the Town Clerk and the Mayor to the Board of Aldermen prior to July of the ensuing year.
-Notice of the location and availability of the proposed budget for the public inspection and the date of the public hearing to be conducted on the budget is then advertised in the official journal of the Town at least 15 days prior to the date of the hearing. - 2.
-After the public hearing, the budget is adopted by passing an ordinance approving the budget at the selected June board meeting. - 3.
-Budgetary amendments involving the transfer of funds from one department, program or function to another or involving increases in expenditures resulting from revenues exceeding amounts estimated, require the approval of the Board of Aldermen.
+Notice of the location and availability of the proposed budget for the public inspection and the date of the public hearing to be conducted on the budget is then advertised in the official journal of the Town at least 15 days prior to the date of the hearing. - After the public hearing, the budget is adopted by passing an ordinance approving the budget at the selected June board meeting. - Budgetary amendments involving the transfer of funds from one department, program or function to another or involving increases in expenditures resulting from revenues exceeding amounts estimated require the approval of the Board of Aldermen. - 4.
+All legally adopted budgets of the Town are adopted on a basis consistent with GAAP.
+A budget is adopted for the General Fund and the Special Revenue Funds; ancumbrance accounting is not used by the Town.